spelunky-fyi/overlunky/README.md

   - **F11**: Hide overlay completely for screenshots and faking being a god gamer

 ## Usage
 **[Download the latest release](https://github.com/spelunky-fyi/overlunky/releases/latest)** and extract anywhere.
 Run the program, leave it running and then start your game, or the other way around!
+If you don't get the screen overlay and are using an antivirus there's a high chance this program will get blocked because of the way it works.
+You need to whitelist it to use it.

 ## Resources
   - [List of all entity numbers](https://gist.github.com/Dregu/716e2b75488321d9c8ce7a40448d57b5)